grillo/grillo-docs/docs/how-to/archive_data.md

 ---

 # Archive Data
 You can simply archive all sensor data and use them for your own analysis.
-The archived data can be accessed in <em>Download Manager</em> tab in the <em>Event</em> section.
+The archived data can be accessed in `Download Manager` tab in the `Event` section.

 ```mermaid
 flowchart TB